eugenp/learn-spring/README.md

-# Getting Started with Spring 5
+# Getting Started with Spring

-This is the codebase for Module 'Getting Started with Spring 5' of [Learn Spring](https://www.baeldung.com/learn-spring-course)
+This is the codebase for Module 'Getting Started with Spring' of [Learn Spring](https://www.baeldung.com/learn-spring-course)